GANdy-team/GANdy/README.md

 ## Examples
 ![image](https://drive.google.com/uc?export=view&id=1Sm-3Imu2sNLvcRof2qscVS8dU0L5W0uC)

-See <examples> for more demonstrations on predicting uncertainties with the available tools.
+See examples folder for more demonstrations on predicting uncertainties with the available tools.

 ## For developers
 ### Installation